HacKanCuBa/blake2signer/README.md

     signer.loads(signed)
 except errors.InvalidSignatureError as exc:
     print(repr(exc))  # InvalidSignatureError('signature is not valid')
-# Using the `person` parameter made the sig to fail, thus protecting signed
+# Using the `personalisation` parameter made the sig to fail, thus protecting
-# data to be loaded incorrectly.
+# signed data to be loaded incorrectly.

 # Signing some bytes value
 data = b'facundo castro presente'